jtap159/file_reassembly_tool/README.md

 ```

-**Note:** the fragmented text files can be anywhere on the computer, only the proper <text-file-location> needs to be used
+**Note:** the fragmented text files can be anywhere on the computer,
+only the proper "text-file-location" needs to be used.
+Also if reassembling the file is not possible then all of the best possible reassembles will be displayed
 ## Task 2 Usage
 Description: <br />
 Take the program you have from task 1, and turn it into a very simple web service that accepts a POST method